 When you get divorced, it ends your marriage.
 An annulment, on the other hand, treats a marriage as though it never existed.
-The two aren't interchangeable, and an annulment normally is more difficult to obtain.
+The two aren't interchangeable, and an annulment is more difficult to get than a divorce.

-Although there's relatively little stigma attached to divorce today, some people still view it as socially unacceptable.
-These individuals are likely to pursue an annulment, with divorce as a last resort.
-Likewise, there are those who seek an annulment for religious reasons.
+Although there's less stigma attached to divorce now than there used to be, some people still view it as socially unacceptable and try to pursue an annulment instead.
+Other people might seek an annulment for religious reasons.

-A marriage can be annulled only when the law concludes that your marriage was "void" or "voidable."
-In order to make that determination, it's crucial to examine the circumstances surrounding the marriage.
+A marriage can be annulled only when the law concludes that your marriage was "void" or "voidable" based on the circumstances surrounding the marriage.

 There's a major distinction between "void" and "voidable."
 A void marriage automatically qualifies for an annulment, because it's based on an illegal act.
 In a voidable marriage, however, legal reasons for an annulment may exist, but they won't invalidate the marriage unless one of the spouses requests the annulment.

 As indicated above, a void marriage wasn't legal to begin with.
 Two of the most common underlying reasons for considering a marriage void are the illegal acts of "bigamy" and "incest".
-A bigamous marriage exists when one of the spouses was legally married to someone else when the marriage took place.
+Bigamy happens when someone enters a marriage while already married to another person.
 An incestuous marriage occurs when the spouses are close family members.
-Exactly what constitutes a close family member depends on a particular state's law.
-Some are obvious, like brother and sister.
-But some states may also ban marriage between first cousins.
+The definition of "close family member" varies from state to state.
+Some are obvious, like brother and sister, but some states also ban marriage between first cousins.

 Some of the more common scenarios that could make a marriage voidable are: